 We manage our operations based on two reportable operating segments: Insurance and Non-Insurance.
 Through our Insurance segment, we provide PPO and HMO plans to Medicare Advantage members in several states.
-Our Non-Insurance segment consists of our operations in connection with our participation in the DC Model, which transitioned to the ACO REACH Model beginning in 2023.
+Our Non-Insurance segment consists of our operations in connection with our participation in the ACO REACH Model.
 All other clinical services and all corporate overhead not included in the reportable segments are included within Corporate/Other.